SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/research_machine_learning/setup.md

 ## Terminal Preview

 One you have logged in, type `ls` exactly as it is written here, then press enter.
 This will give you a list of files and directories that the Raspberry Pi holds.

+### updated to here

 In this list, you will find a directory that is named 'mq_mini_console'.
 <div style="width:75%; margin:auto">
 	<img src="figs/raspberry_pi_run_mini_console2.png"/>
 </div>